 Prior to joining HomeoLux, Irina spent 15 years leading investment research and due diligence for institutional investors.
 Irina ran investment research at a FinTech startup, which propelled her into the world of entrepreneurship.
 Irina founded her own consulting firm, cultivating growth for seed-stage companies.
 Irina has worked with FinTech, MedTech, life sciences, consumer, and social media companies.

 Irina holds a BS in finance from Rutgers University School of Business and an MBA from the Stern School of Business, New York University.
 She is passionate about providing education and growth opportunities to low-income communities and has volunteered for iMentor and Upwardly Global.

 Chief Knowledge Officer

-Veronica brings to HomeoLux an education in neurobiology and 20+ years of diverse business experience in start-ups, corporations, and non-profits.
-She has focused on entrepreneur training, program pilots, and developing new markets, as well as advising startups, organizations, and educational institutions on innovation strategy.
+Veronica brings to HomeoLux an education in neurobiology and 20+ years of diverse business experience in start-ups, corporations, and nonprofits.
+Prior to HomeoLux, Veronica has focused on entrepreneur training, program pilots, and developing new markets, as well as advising organizations on innovation strategy.
 A serial entrepreneur in her own right, Veronica ran a successful business for more than 10 years.